ldeo-glaciology/glaciology-intro-book/_sources/book-intro.md

 ## Introduction
 This book is a collaborative effort across the international glaciology community to document key glaciological concepts and computational approaches for observing and understanding them.
 We aim to do this in an **open** and **understandable** way.

-By **open** we mean that this is a free resource for everyone and anyone can contribute (see the Contributing page).
+By **open** we mean that this is a free resource for everyone and anyone can contribute (see the [Contributing](sec:contributing) section below).
 This also means that all data used in examples are openly accessible online, often in cloud-optimized, analysis ready formats.
 It also means that it uses an open-source code base: the Python scientific computing ecosystem.

 By **understandable** we mean that we will aim to explain all concepts and computational procedures in sufficient detail such that those who are just starting their career in glaciology will be able to fully comprehend them.
 In other words, we endeavor to assume very little prior knowledge about glaciological, computational or advanced mathematical concepts.